richmahn/en_ta/checking/important-term-check/sub-title.md

-How can I check for the important words in my translation?
+How can I check the accuracy of the important words in my translation?